WebAssembly/stack-switching/proposals/tasks/Explainer.md

 Since fiber references are wasm values, the reference itself remains valid.
 However, the fiber itself is now in a moribund state that cannot be resumed.

-The `fiber.release` instruction is primarily intended for situations where a fiber manager needs to eliminate unneeded fibers and does not wish to formally cancel them.
+The `fiber.release` instruction is primarily intended for situations where a fiber manager needs to eliminate unneeded fibers and does not wish to cancel them by resuming them with a cancellation event.

 ## Examples